pingswept/micropropro/content/logistics/projects.md

 A note about programming:

 This class will be mostly about programming microcontrollers.
 But, around 90% of you are really excited to make PCBs that enable new programming opportunities.
 PCB fabrication takes a while, so we have to get the PCB out the door first.
-We'll mostly on programming after this first project, but we'll also do a second revision of this board as one of the later projects.
+We'll mostly focus on programming after this first project, but we'll also do a second revision of this board as one of the later projects.